4 Bedroom Home in St Louis - $575,000

 ‘We needed to go a different way’: Cardinals make stunning move, fire manager Shildt due to ‘philosophical difference’

-Two years removed NL manager of the year award, three weeks after record 17-game winning streak, Shildt 'floored' by dismissal from pro organization who groomed and inspired him.
+Three weeks after a record 17-game winning streak, Shildt "floored" by dismissal from pro organization who groomed and inspired him.

 The threat came two days after the Post-Dispatch informed the state about a data risk that left vulnerable 100,000 Social Security numbers.